The Doctor: Call 'em what you like — the Daleks are death.Written by Mark Gatiss.

 - Love Imbues Life: Bracewell's countdown is stopped by remembering a long held crush.
 This enables him to escape Dalek control and continue pretending to be human.

-- Meaningful Name: Dr Bracewell is a robotic AI created by an alien intelligence to communicate with humans.
+- Meaningful Name: Professor Bracewell is a robotic AI created by an alien intelligence to communicate with humans.
 In other words, a Bracewell probe.

 - My Greatest Failure: The Doctor considers his inability to stop the Daleks to be his, lampshading the number of ways in which they always come back, but in a cruel way.
 This time, they even escaped with a Dalek Creation Machine.